Discover a list of must-watch spiritual films that offer profound insights into spirituality, enlightenment, and personal growth.

 Thought is real.
 Physical is the illusion.
 Ironic, huh?

 Renowned for its breathtaking visual effects, “What Dreams May Come” follows Chris Nielsen, a man who navigates through heaven and hell in his quest to reunite with his wife.
-At its core, it tells about the enduring power of love and the lengths one will go to for their loved ones.
+At its core, the movie is a testament to the enduring power of love and the lengths one will go to for their loved ones.
 Additionally, it also touches on themes of forgiveness, redemption, and the impact of one’s actions on others.

 Throughout the film, viewers are encouraged to reflect on the nature of existence, the meaning of life, and the power of personal growth.
 The movie challenges our perceptions of reality and emphasizes the importance of embracing the beauty of life, even in the face of adversity.